bcgov/ds-intro-to-r-2-day/docs/09-intro-to-bcdata.md

 ### Challenge 2 (10 minutes)
 >
-> Using `dplyr`, determine the total number of books within each Library System in British Columbia.
+> Using `dplyr`, determine the total number of books within each Library System between 51 and 53 degrees latitude in British Columbia.
 >
 >
 > <details>